campbes/exos/README.md

 Maven - just mvn clean package

-Grunt - you'll need to have both node.js and grunt installed first, then:
+Grunt - you'll need to have both node.js and grunt installed first, as well as the grunt install-dependencies plugin.
+To build, run:

     grunt install-dependencies